JacquelineCasey/Nom/README.md

     line to be considered an expression instead of a statement.
   - Similiarly, functions implicitely return the final expression.
 At time of writing, there is no explicit return statement.
+- If statements with Rusty syntax.
+Else blocks are not here yet, but when complete, an if-else block will act like an expression, yielding the final value of whichever block was chosen.
 - Simple, Rust / Zig like primitive types.
   - Signed and unsigned integer types, from `u8` and `i8` up to `u64` and `i64`.
     (There is currently no plan to add larger primitives, which would require higher alignment for every function call.)
   - A boolean type `bool`, which is implemented as a single byte which is either 0 or 1.
+    These can be created with numeric comparison operators.
   - A unit type `unit`, which takes a single value.
 Since the value is known, it is implemented as a zero sized type, meaning variables that hold unit effectively vanish in the bytecode.
     - Blocks and functions without a final expression return unit.
 Constructing a unit value